mmistakes/made-mistakes-jekyll/_posts/2007-09-14-one-week-new-ipod-classic.md

 ---
 layout: post
 title: "One Week with the New iPod classic"
-headline: "One Week with the New iPod classic"
-subheadline: "A short review"
 description: "Quick impressions of the new iPod classic 60GB."
 modified: 2013-05-03
 category: articles